ruby/www.ruby-lang.org/en/documentation/faq/8/index.md

 In this example, `Foo.test` is a class method.

-Methods which are defined in class `Class` can be used as class methods for every class(!)
+Methods which are defined in class `Class` can be used as class methods for every(!) class.

 ### What is a singleton class?

-A Singleton class is an anonymous class that is created by subclassing the class associated with a particular object.
-They are another way of extending the functionality associated with just one object.
+A singleton class is an anonymous class that is created by subclassing the class associated with a particular object.
+Singleton classes are another way of extending the functionality associated with just one object.

 Take the lowly `Foo`: